ibm-cloud-docs/dns/ro-migration.md

 Depending on how many domains you are managing, Tucows and IBM Cloud will automatically migrate your domains and reseller accounts over to Tucows’ retail domain platform, [Hover](https://hover.com/){:external} or the [OpenSRS](https://manage.opensrs.com/){:external} reseller platform.

-Before checking out the migration options, read [Common FAQs](/docs/dns?topic=dns-resellone-common-faq).
+Before checking out the migration options, read [Common FAQs](/docs/dns?topic=dns-resellone-migration#resellone-common-faq).

 * Under 100 domains - Hover is the default migration option.
 Alternatively, you can choose OpenSRS.
-For more information, see [If you have 100 domains](/docs/dns?topic=dns-resellone-basic-tier) and [specific FAQs](/docs/dns?topic=dns-resellone-basic-tier-faq).
+For more information, see [If you have fewer than 100 domains](/docs/dns?topic=dns-resellone-migration#resellone-basic-tier) and [specific FAQs](/docs/dns?topic=dns-resellone-migration#resellone-basic-tier-faq).
 * 100 - 499 domains - OpenSRS is the default option.
 Alternatively, you can choose Hover.
-For more information, see [If you have more than 100 domains](/docs/dns?topic=dns-resellone-startup-tier) and [specific FAQs](/docs/dns?topic=dns-resellone-startip-tier-faq).
+For more information, see [If you have more than 100 domains](/docs/dns?topic=dns-resellone-migration#resellone-startup-tier) and [specific FAQs](/docs/dns?topic=dns-resellone-migration#resellone-startup-tier-faq).
 * 500+ domains - OpenSRS is the default migration option.
-For more information, see [If you have more than 100 domains](/docs/dns?topic=dns-resellone-startup-tier) and [specific FAQs](/docs/dns?topic=dns-resellone-growth-tier-faq).
+For more information, see [If you have more than 100 domains](/docs/dns?topic=dns-resellone-migration#resellone-startup-tier) and [specific FAQs](/docs/dns?topic=dns-resellone-migration#resellone-growth-tier-faq).

 ## Common FAQs
 {: #resellone-common-faq}